Hutchinson runs past South, 44-21

 "We had a good week of practice and the coaches had us ready for the game."

-South's first scoring drive took eight plays, with sophomore running back Brandt Cox accounting for 60 yards on six carries in the possession.
-That included an 8-yard touchdown run, and the first of three Eric Rincon extra-point kicks cut the lead to 16-7 late in the first quarter.
+South's first scoring drive took eight plays, with sophomore running back Brandt Cox accounting for 60 yards on six carries.
+That included an 8-yard touchdown run and the first of three Eric Rincon extra-point kicks cut the lead to 16-7 late in the first quarter.

 Hutchinson followed with a 17-play drive that took nine minutes, 23 seconds off the clock.
 The Salthawks converted twice on third down, twice on fourth down and completed their only pass attempt in the game on that drive.